salpland/haze/README.md

 # Haze

-> A simple command line tool to save/test Minecraft Bedrock worlds
+> A simple command line tool to manage your Minecraft Bedrock worlds

 ## Why?